tronprotocol/tronwallet-adapter/packages/react/react-hooks/README.md

 # @tronweb3/tronwallet-adapter-react-hooks

-`@tronweb3/tronwallet-adapter-react-hooks` provides a `useWallet()` hook make it easy to "Connect Wallet" and listen to the state change.
+`@tronweb3/tronwallet-adapter-react-hooks` provides a `useWallet()` hook which will make it easy to "Connect Wallet" and listen to the state change for developers.

 ## Installation